 The Marshall Scholarship was first devised in a bill proposed to Parliament by Roger Makins, then the Deputy Under Secretary in the Foreign Office supervising the American Department.
 When the bill passed through Parliament, Makins was transferred to Washington, D.C. as Ambassador, and the Marshall Aid Commemoration Act became law on July 31, 1953.
-The Act established regional boards in New Orleans, New York, Chicago, and San Francisco to interview candidates and make recommendations to a national Advisory Council chaired by the British Ambassador.
+The Act established regional boards in New Orleans, New York, Chicago and San Francisco to interview candidates and make recommendations to a national Advisory Council chaired by the British Ambassador.
 The Advisory Council would then review the regional recommendations and prepare a national list of recommended candidates for the Marshall Commission to review and give final approval.

-award stipend and benefits
+Award stipend and benefits

-The award includes university fees, cost of living expenses, an annual book grant, thesis grant, research and daily travel grants, fares to and from the United States, and a contribution towards the support of a dependent spouse (if applicable).
+The award includes university fees, cost of living expenses, an annual book grant, thesis grant, research and daily travel grants, fares to and from the United States, and a contribution toward the support of a dependent spouse (if applicable).

-program and eligibility requirements
+Program and eligibility requirements

 A minimum of a 3.7 GPA is required to apply for this scholarship.
 Other program and eligibility requirements include:

 - Candidates must be a citizen of the United States to apply.